HiroshiJoe/CognoRise-Infotech/README.md

-This Repository is for my data analystics internship projects at Cognorise Infotech, feel free to explore my projects!
+This Repository is for my data analystics internship at Cognorise Infotech, feel free to explore my projects!